TWiT.tv

-TWiT.tv, which is the operating trade name of TWiT LLC, is a podcast network that broadcasts many technology news podcasts, founded by technology broadcaster and author Leo Laporte in 2005, and run by his wife and company CEO Lisa Laporte.
+TWiT.tv is a podcast network that broadcasts technology-focused podcasts, founded by broadcaster and author Leo Laporte in 2005, and run by his wife and company CEO Lisa Laporte.
 The network began operation in April 2005 with the launch of This Week in Tech.
 Security Now was the second podcast on the network, debuting in August of that year.
-The network hosts 28 podcasts (as of July, 2020) though the number had fallen in half to only 14 regularly scheduled shows by January 2021.
-Podcasts include The Tech Guy, This Week in Tech, This Week in Enterprise Tech, Security Now, FLOSS Weekly, and MacBreak Weekly.
-In addition to shows on technology news, TWiT also has podcasts like Hands-On Photography".
+As of January 2024, the network hosts 14 podcasts; however, due to declining advertisement sales, some are being discontinued, or are only available with a Club TWiT subscription and the TWiT studio was closed in August 2024.
+Podcasts include This Week in Tech, Security Now, and MacBreak Weekly.

 TWiT founder and owner Leo Laporte, in an October 2009 speech, stated that it grossed revenues of $1.5 million per year, while costs were around $350,000.
 In November 2014, during an interview with American Public Media's Marketplace Leo Laporte stated that TWiT makes $6 million in ad revenue a year from 5 million TWiT podcasts downloaded each month, mostly in the form of audio, and that 3,000 to 4,000 people watch its live-streamed shows.
 On March 18, 2015, prior to the filming of This Week in Google, Leo Laporte stated that TWiT expects to make $7 million in revenue in fiscal year 2015, and made "almost" $10 million in revenue in 2016.

 TWiT gets its name from its first and flagship podcast, This Week in Tech.
 The logo design originated from a traditional logic gate symbol of an "AND gate" turned on its side.
 Voiceovers are provided by Jim Cutler.

 Programming

 TWiT's podcasts are centered around technology and technology news.
-Hosts of the shows are usually experts in certain fields, either by working in the field itself or by being a journalist covering the field.

-As of August 2019, there are 17 podcasts produced by TWiT.

-All the shows are available free to watch or download from the TWiT.tv website and are funded by cost per mille embedded sponsorship.
-Most of the shows are livestreamed from the TWiT studio in Petaluma, California.
-TWiT's servers host the network's chat rooms using the Internet Relay Chat.

-On April 18, 2021, Leo Laporte announced a new paid tier called "Club TWiT" which allows access to member-only podcasts, ad-free podcast feeds, and a members-only Discord server.
+They are hosted by journalists with knowledge in their coverage areas.